LordDemonos/Quarm.Guide/README.md

 This is a gametype that restricts interactions with standard ruleset players.
 This is more akin to a "Group Self Found / Group Ironman" ruleset if enabled by itself.
 The following restrictions are imposed:
 - You cannot group or raid with players who are not also playing the Self Found ruleset.
-- You cannot be buffed or healed by other players whom are outside of your experience credit range.
+- You cannot be buffed or healed by other players who are outside of your experience credit range.
 - You cannot trade with other players.
 - You cannot purchase items from merchants that aren't already on the merchant.
 - You cannot loot items that were handed to an NPC by a player off of the NPC's corpse.
 - You cannot sell or buy items in The Bazaar.
 - You cannot pick up dropped items on the ground that are dropped by other players.
 Standard ground spawns do not apply to this rule.
 - You cannot loot items from 'opened' corpses.
 You must receive initial experience credit per the ruleset to loot the item(s) you wish to loot.
-- You cannot loot items from corpses of mobs you weren't in group or raid experience credit range of.
+- You cannot loot items from corpses of mobs you weren't in a group or raid experience credit range of.
 - You must engage a creature at 100% HP to receive experience or loot for yourself, your group or your raid, and deal at least 50% of the mob's health in damage to receive experience.
 - *NOTE: Normal damage rules additionally apply to the target for experience credit.
 The NPC regenerating to 100% HP will reset this flag.*